Monday, February 22, 2016

 And nothing happens because of it.

-In fact, it turns out that the diners they all thought were Michelin people were just regular diners.
-The colleague that sabotaged him didn’t do Adam any harm at all (another fake stake).
-So there he is, hungover and feeling crappy, when the real Michelin people show up and he has to serve them.
+In fact, it even turns out that the diners they all thought were Michelin people were just regular diners.
+The colleague who sabotaged him didn’t do Adam any harm at all (another fake conflict).
+So there Adam is, hungover and feeling crappy, when the real Michelin people show up and he has to serve them.

 Which he does and gets his star.
 Easy peasy.